Women ...

 b.
 2-29-1892; Green Cove Springs, FL

-Poster text: While Augusta Savage is mostly known as a sculptor, she was also a wonderful art teacher and a tireless supporter of the rights of all artists, expecially black artist.
+While Augusta Savage is mostly known as a sculptor, she was also a wonderful art teacher and a tireless supporter of the rights of all artists, expecially black artists.
 But she was lucky that she was able to pursue her art at all.
 She grew up in Florida with thirteen brothers and sisters.
-Her father was a strict Methodist minister who believed that the Bible forbade creating "graven images."
+Her father was a strict Methodist minister who believed that the Bible forbade creating “graven images.”
 He punished Augusta whevever he found any of the small clay figurines she made as a child.
 But she did not let that get in her way.
 As she got older, she won awards for her work – and she also won her father's approval.
-She headed north to Harlem in 1921. ... more ...
+She headed north to Harlem in 1921.

 Elisabetta Sirani - Judith with the Head of Holofernes, Giclee Print